 Last week, Chief Justice Sundaresh Menon made an exciting announcement.
 An initiative that could revolutionise the legal profession in Singapore.
-CJ Menon called for there to be different routes into the Singapore Bar – whether that’s mid-career switchers from non-law backgrounds or students who study Science, Technology, Engineering and Maths students.
-He requested law schools to review whether a new 4-year degree could be launched to train these budding lawyers, which would comprise a year of accounting, computer science and business, as well as three years of studying the law and professional training.
+CJ Menon called for there to be different routes into the Singapore Bar.
+Whether that’s mid-career switchers from non-law backgrounds or students who study Science, Technology, Engineering and Maths students.
+He requests law schools to review whether a new 4-year degree is essential to train these budding lawyers.
+Which would comprise a year of accounting, computer science and business.
+As well as three years of studying the law and professional training.

-CJ Menon is an advocate and practitioner of revamping legal education, and talked to members of the legal industry about how to make sure legal education is fit for purpose in the 21st century and “moulding the lawyers we need”.
-We await the news of whether a forum is to be set up to discuss the recommendations and plan how they can be implemented.
+CJ Menon is an advocate and practitioner of revamping legal education.
+And talk to members of the legal industry about how to make sure legal education is fit for purpose in the 21st century and “moulding the lawyers we need”.
+We are waiting for the news of whether a forum is to be set up to discuss the recommendations.
+And then plan how to implement them.

 What came first: the chicken, or the egg?